-The deep red sandstone canyons are eroded into striking, odd forms, clothed in caatinga scrub.
+The deep red sandstone canyons have weathered into striking, odd forms, clothed in caatinga scrub.
 Add to the scene, then, a band of solid indigo macaws, not quite the world's largest but near it, and the scene is enchanting.
 The macaws scream from their roosts before dawn, and begin to circle and visit to chat with their friends and family in the early light, their calls beating against the vaulty heaven high over our heads.

 Contact us for more info